mesutdurukal/Global-Testing-Practices/Cultural_Effects_on_Testing_Report.md

 **Unique Aspects:**
 - **Russia**: Extreme skill polarization - highly educated experts vs. poorly trained newcomers
 - **Hungary**: Mature testing culture with international recognition despite modest self-presentation
+- **Romania**: Technical skills with strong educational background in testing; QA professionals often hold engineering or computer science degrees.
+Testing is increasingly valued, though it previously suffered from being seen as a fallback role.
+Testers are flexible in adopting new tools and processes but may struggle with making their work visible to stakeholders.

 ### 3. East Asia (Japan)
 **Characteristics:**